 If you are a faculty member teaching a writing-intensive course, you can apply for a course-embedded tutor.
 Course-embedded writing tutors are a form of supplemental instruction, and they are a valuable resource for your students throughout the writing process.
-They are more skilled and knowledgeable than their peers—they are fully trained and supported by the Writing Center and the Writing Across the Curriculum program—and they work three hours per week exclusively with your students.
+They are more skilled and knowledgeable than their peers—they are fully trained and supported by the Writing Center—and they work three hours per week exclusively with your students.

 Faculty members and course-embedded writing tutors work out a flexible schedule within the following guidelines:

 - Tutors will spend time each week working directly with students.

 - Tutors can split their hours between time spent in the classroom and time spent working with students outside of class.

 - Tutors can offer one-on-one and/or small-group tutoring appointments for students in your class.